-The Charity has public liability insurance to cover any accident on school premises.
+The Charity has a public liability insurance to cover any accident on school premises.

-Volunteers’ cars and personal possessions are not covered by The Charity even when parked in the school car park.
+Volunteers’ cars and personal possessions are not covered by The Charity even when parked or left in the school car park.

 You should advise your insurer that you are undertaking voluntary work for a charity to ensure that you are fully covered when travelling to and from school.